 Diana Ruzova is a writer based in Los Angeles.
-She has a BA in communication studies with an emphasis in mass media from UCLA, a certificate in creative writing from UCLAx, and an MFA in literature and creative nonfiction from the Bennington Writing Seminars.
-Diana has over ten years of experience in content marketing, production, and copywriting.
-Her essays and articles have appeared in the Los Angeles Times, Oprah Daily, New York Magazine’s The Cut, and other publications.
+She has a BA in communication studies with an emphasis in mass media from UCLA and an MFA in literature and creative nonfiction from the Bennington Writing Seminars.
+Diana has over ten years of experience in content marketing, production, copywriting, and editing.
+Her interviews, essays, articles, and reviews have appeared in the Los Angeles Times, LAist, Flaunt, Oprah Daily, Hyperallergic, New York Magazine’s The Cut, and other publications.
 Diana’s work centers around the contemporary immigrant experience.

 I’m a freelance journalist and essayist.
-Things I’ve written about: Los Angeles, farmers markets, Russian-speaking banquet halls, immigrant nostalgia, relationships, friendship breakups, shame, a dinner cruise, what it means to be a good immigrant daughter, and the importance of public transportation.
-My essays have been featured in the LAist newsletter, the New York Times newsletter, and in Memoir Monday.
+I have eclectic interests and write about a range of topics including art, culture, food, lifestyle, and the immigrant experience.
+Some things I’ve written about include: Los Angeles, farmers markets, fusion restaurants, Russian-speaking banquet halls, immigrant nostalgia, useless bodies, relationships, friendship breakups, friendship coaches, shame, cockroaches, a dinner cruise, post-Soviet writers, what it means to be a good immigrant daughter, cheeky paintings of modern fairytales, and a queer cruising paradise.
+My essays have been featured in the LAist newsletter, New York Times newsletter, and in Memoir Monday.
+I was a guest on LAist 89.3 Morning Edition, All Things Considered, and Air Talk with Larry Mantle reporting on my story, LA Runs on Fusion Cuisine.
 Check out more of my writing here.

 ︎ K Line Grand Opening